masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * The form currently has four mostly-repeated lines to show the checkboxes.
 The thank-you page also has four mostly-repeated lines to display the results.
 DRY out this duplication.

 * When are partials better to use than helpers?
 When is the opposite true?

+#### Session

+* Modify your data table and your action so that there is some way to group responses together based on which user wrote them.
+Do this without creating a user model or checking to see if the "Name" fields are equal.

+* Why is it bad to see if the name fields are equal?